Yvand/terraform-azurerm-sharepoint/README.md

 ### Output variables

-Valuable output variables are returned by the module and recorded in the state file, including the login, passwords and the public IP address of each virtual machine.
+The module returns multiple variables to record the logins, passwords and the public IP address of virtual machines.

 ## Remote access and security